Project #RomanRoadsToday on

 Bridges, border forts, or a strange stretch of a straight road where you would not expect it: While most of these were built almost 2,000 years ago; traces remain today and are fun to explore.

 This, of course, is not new.
 Sites like Hadrian’s Wall between England and Scotland, the Pont du Gard near Avignon, France or the Via Appia Antica just outside Rome are prime examples and are so popular because lots of people are interested in Roman heritage and infrastructure.

-Many people have recognized this and there is a large number of resources available describing walking or cycling routes along Roman Roads.
+If these places sound interesting to, then there is a lot more to discover.
+There is a large number of resources available describing walking or cycling routes along Roman Roads all across Europe.

 They range from short walks to multi-day cycling tours.
 There are some walks on the historic surface of the Roman roads, other tours follow the course of the ancient road but on modern roads or trails.

-The resources that I will share, are mostly from local tourism agencies.
-They provide maps, descriptions or even apps so that you don’t have to do additional research to find you way and explore Roman Roads today.
+Different organizations like local tourism agencies, heritage sites or bloggers share maps, route descriptions and even apps so that you don’t have to do the additional research to find you way and explore #RomanRoadsToday.